Girl dies after being hit by float during NC Christmas parade, police say

 The child was seriously injured.
 Police said despite life-saving efforts by medical personnel, the child died from her injuries.
 No one else was injured during the incident.

-The driver of the pickup truck was interviewed, cooperated with detectives and was charged with:
+The driver of the pickup truck was identified as Landon C. Glass, 20, of Goode, Virginia, according to Raleigh police.
+Glass was interviewed, cooperated with detectives and was charged with:

 - Misdemeanor death by motor vehicle